 2:25 I love the way the sun gleams in the center of this overlay as the two shots meet.

 2:30 Here we return to the porch motif on “I still love a good long story, I still love a cold sweet tea.”
-It is the perfect setting for a southern nostalgia that I share.
-One thing that David and I talked about during this project was that these nostalgic sounds and images are ones that we resonate with having grown up in the south.
-There is so much familial love and tenderness associated that it is perpetually devastating that these motifs are so often used to promote a sense of white supremacy.
+It is the perfect setting for a Southern nostalgia that I share.
+One thing that David and I talked about during this project was that these nostalgic sounds and images are ones that we resonate with having grown up in the South.
+There is so much familial love and tenderness associated that it is perpetually devastating that these motifs are so often used to promote a sense of White supremacy.

 2:40 “but my people told a story and that story was a lie.”
 Here Jefferson Davis’ statue in Monument Avenue is covered in bubblegum pink paint just days before it was toppled to the earth.

-2:45 We redid this take a few times in an effort to get David’s powerful expression, here.
+2:45 We redid this take a few times in an effort to get David’s powerful expression here.
 This line is so critical to the overall message once we had this, I knew we were going to be able to create something really visually effective.

 3:20 Here, we have two sunsets, Craggy and Grier.
-Only miles apart, these locations place us squarely in the mountains of North Carolina.
-A place that is dear to our hearts.
+Only miles apart, these locations place us squarely in the mountains of North Carolina, a place that is dear to our hearts.

 3:25 The first images were shot at sunrise, these are from the sunset.
 The bookends tell the story of time passing through the song.